 Cool weather has finally arrived (can I get an amen) and I am breaking out my boots, cardigans, and of course my big pots for all my favorite soups and stews.

-This Vegetarian Sweet Potato Chili is a go-to for crazy weeknight dinners during Fall and Winter.
-This vegetarian chili is packed with sweet potatoes, squash, tomatoes, and array of spices to achieve a sweet classic chili taste.
+This Vegetarian Chili recipe is a go-to for crazy weeknight dinners during Fall and Winter.
+This vegetarian chili is packed with sweet potatoes, squash, diced tomatoes, black beans and array of spices to achieve a sweet classic chili taste.

 If I didn’t already love this homemade chili recipe enough, it can also be made ahead of time and frozen.
 This makes Mama super happy, and I love whipping up a large batch and freezing some or using it for meal prep.